Shr3y4sm/Clyst/README.md

    - Leave reviews with 1-5 star ratings
    - Read other buyers' reviews and ratings
    - Rate and review products in one unified interface
-   - Contact artists through their profiles
+   - Contact artists through messaging system
    - Use text-to-speech for accessibility
+   - View sustainability scores and reasons
+   - Check AI-generated image detection details

 5. **Order Management**
    - Complete checkout process for cart items
+   - Make payments through integrated payment gateway
-   - Track order status (pending, completed, cancelled)
+   - Track order status (pending, paid, shipped, delivered, cancelled)
    - View order history with details and pricing
+   - Cancel orders if needed

+6. **Social Features**
+   - Follow favorite artists
+   - Like and comment on posts
+   - Direct message sellers for product inquiries
+   - Engage with the community

 ## 🔍 Search Capabilities